Query Rewriting via LLMs: Token Probability Driven Rewrite

-\myparagraph{3.~Simulation:} Here, we determine the potential value, $V(n_{cur})$, to be assigned to $n_{cur}$.
-This node is expanded in a greedy fashion, based on the highest-probability tokens until a terminal node is reached (Line~21).
-Then, the complete rewritten query represented by the terminal node's state is used to compute the potential (Lines~22--23).
-For a valid rewrite, $V(n_{cur})$ is equal to the \textit{speedup} it provides with respect to the original query.
+\myparagraph{3.~Simulation:} The node $n_{cur}$ is expanded greedily based on the highest-probability tokens until a terminal node is reached (Line~21).
+The rewritten query obtained from this greedy expansion is then used to compute the potential $V(n_{cur})$ (Line~22) as follows: for a valid rewrite, $V(n_{cur})$ represents the \textit{speedup} it provides w.r.t. the original query.
 However, if invalid (i.e. syntactically or semantically incorrect), $V(n_{cur})$ is assigned a zero value.
+After every simulation, the rewritten query obtained after the greedy expansion of $n_{cur}$ is cached along with $V(n_{cur})$ in a map, $Potential$ (Line~23).

-After every simulation, the complete rewritten query obtained after the greedy expansion of $n_{cur}$ is cached along with $V(n_{cur})$ in a map, $Potential$.
+For instance, to compute $V(n_{15})$ in Figure~\ref{fig:mcts}, the blue path in the tree is greedily expanded to identify its rewrite potential.
+That is, the partial rewrite ``\texttt{select * from B left outer join A;}'' is used to evaluate $V(n_{15})$.

-\myparagraph{4.~Back Propagation:} The $V$ value of the simulation for $n_{cur}$ is backpropagated to all its ancestor nodes.
-An ancestor node's $V$ value is updated if and only if the new value is higher than the existing value.
+\myparagraph{4.~Back Propagation:} The $V$ value of the simulation for $n_{cur}$ is back-propagated to all its ancestor nodes, and their values are updated iff the new value is higher than the existing value.

 \myparagraph{Rewritten Query.} At the end of all iterations, $q \in Potential$ with highest value $Potential[q]$ that is greater than 1 is returned as the rewritten query (Lines~29--30).
 In case no such rewrite exists, implying that all the valid rewrites are slower than the original query, the original query itself is returned (Line~32).